cbaehr/christianbaehr.github.io/index.markdown

 With Ariel BenYishay, Rachel Sayers, Kunwar Singh, and Madeleine Walker.

 [<span style="color:#c869bf">Highway to the Forest?
 Land Governance and the Siting and Environmental Impacts of Chinese Government-Funded Road Building in Cambodia</span>](https://www.sciencedirect.com/science/article/pii/S009506962300116X) <br>
-Christian Baehr, Ariel BenYishay, and Brad Parks<br>
+Christian Baehr, Ariel BenYishay, and Bradley Parks<br>
 *Journal of Environmental Economics and Management*, Vol 122(1).

 [<span style="color:#c869bf">Linking Local Infrastructure Development and Deforestation: Evidence from Satellites and Administrative Data</span>](https://www.journals.uchicago.edu/doi/full/10.1086/712800) <br>
-Christian Baehr, Ariel BenYishay, and Brad Parks<br>
+Christian Baehr, Ariel BenYishay, and Bradley Parks<br>
 *Journal of the Association of Environmental and Resource Economists*, Vol 8(2).

 [<span style="color:#c869bf">Is it possible for infrastructure not to hurt forests?</span>](https://www.aiddata.org/blog/is-it-possible-for-infrastructure-not-to-hurt-forests) *(The First Tranche)*